xando/django-rocket-engine/docs/installation.rst

     ...

+    # django-rocket-engine as every Django application
+    # needs to be added to settings.py file in INSTALLED_APPS section:
+    INSTALLED_APPS = (
+        # other django applications here
+	# ...

+        'rocket_engine',
+    )

     # remove project name from ROOT_URLCONF.
     # AppEngine doesn't treat project as a module
     # like normal Django application does.
     ROOT_URLCONF = 'urls'

     # to use different databases  during
     # development process and on production.